Arvato-Systems-Mako-BTR-Stage_shutterstock_699788977

 Submetering

-Integration and Transparency Create Efficiency and Added Value in the Energy Sector
+Digitalization, Integration and Transparency Create Efficiency and Added Value

 stock-photo-ai-artificial-intelligence-concept-woman-profile-and-smart-city-mixed-media-719244976

-The energy industry is at the center of the transformation.
-Topics such as the management of electromobility, the establishment and operation of virtual power plants, energy plant management for customers and submetering, for example, are close to the very own value creation processes, so it makes a lot of sense to get involved there.
-In addition, utilities need new business models and the resulting new sources of revenue and profit to cushion the pressure on margins in their core business.
-In this way, utilities are also automatically approaching those topics that are realized, for example, through IoT-based technologies.
+The energy and supply industry is at the center of change.
+Topics such as the management of electromobility, the construction and operation of virtual power plants, energy plant management for customers and submetering are close to the company's own value creation processes - it therefore makes a lot of sense to actively engage in these fields.
+In addition, supply companies need new business models and the resulting sources of revenue in order to counter the increasing pressure on margins in traditional energy sales.
+In this context, many energy suppliers are also approaching topics that are realized through IoT-based technologies - such as intelligent charging infrastructure, smart building automation or data-driven environmental and traffic control.
+This opens up new opportunities for energy suppliers to position themselves as municipal service providers that not only supply energy, but also provide digital services for cities and municipalities - from the provision of urban data platforms and the integration of sensor technology to support in the implementation of municipal sustainability and digitalization strategies.

 Conclusion